-- Educate the health plan about the benefits of breastfeeding and how it will save health care costs for both the baby and the mother. - Remind the health plan that the American Academy of Pediatrics passed a resolution recommending that 3rd party payers provide lactation services as a cost effective measure. - Work with families to submit claims several times, each time with more detailed explanations.
+- Educate the health plan about the benefits of breastfeeding and how it will save health care costs for both the baby and the mother. - Remind the health plan that the Affordable Care Act requires coverage of breastfeeding services and equipment without a copay to families. - Remind the health plan that the American Academy of Pediatrics passed a resolution recommending that 3rd party payers provide lactation services as a cost effective measure. - Work with families to submit claims several times, each time with more detailed explanations.
 This works-so keep trying! - Ask the breastfeeding service provider for a detailed bill with the insurance code numbers.
 Attach the doctor's prescription to the insurance form. - If the baby has a health problem (is premature, allergic to formula, etc.), payment for breastfeeding services should be submitted on the baby's health insurance claim.
 If the mom has a health problem, payment should be applied for on the mom's claim.